Super flavorful and incredibly easy to make, this instant pot stuffed pepper soup is the bomb! It’s delicious, comforting and satiating.

 - Stir in the diced fire roasted tomatoes with green chilies, the tomato sauce, vegetable broth, onion and garlic granules, basil and oregano, salt and pepper.

 - Put the lid on the Instant Pot and turn the black pressure valve on top to sealing.

-- Press the "Manual" button and make sure it's set to High Pressure.
+- Press the "Manual" button and set for 15 minutes.
+Make sure it's set to High Pressure.
 When it beeps, press the "Cancel" button and wait for the pot to Natural Release the pressure before opening.